 Groups of five can dine out from Jul 12; work-from-home remains the default

-SINGAPORE: Groups of up to five people can dine out together from Jul 12, in line with the social gathering group size currently allowed.
+SINGAPORE: Groups of up to five can dine out together from next Monday (Jul 12), in line with the social gathering group size currently allowed.

-Social gatherings at the workplace can resume at the same time – also with up to five people – although working from home will remain as the default, said the Ministry of Health (MOH) on Wednesday (Jul 7).
+Social gatherings at the workplace can also resume – subject to the five-person limit – but working from home will remain as the default, said the Ministry of Health (MOH) on Wednesday (Jul 7).

 “Effectively, we are going up to five persons across the board, and that will apply on Jul 12,” said Mr Lawrence Wong, co-chair of the COVID-19 multi-ministerial task force.